 NVIDIA GeForce GTX 1050

 The GeForce GTX 1050 is a GPU from NVIDIA released in 2016.
-This chip has an average gaming score at 12% in our GPU benchmark.
+This chip has an average gaming score with 1159 points in our GPU benchmark.

 The GeForce GTX 1050 has 2 GiB of GDDR5 memory, with a total memory bandwidth of 109 GB/s.
 The memory bus has a width of 128 bits.
 When choosing a GPU, plan ahead and select a model with enough memory for your needs.
 High resolutions such as 4K require significantly more memory than 1080p as there is more data to display on the screen.